Sirex noctilio: Native and introduced range

 Subsequently, forestry authorities intensified their pest control methods and additionally started education campaigns, such as warning not to transport firewood over large distances or to store it too long.
-Through wood export, the wasp could spread to East Asia, West Australia and parts of Africa.
-Remote locations, such as the Horn of Africa, may be spared from the sirex woodwasp, providing the area is controlled.
+Through wood export, the wasp was able to spread to East Asia, West Australia and parts of Africa.
+Remote locations, such as the Horn of Africa, may be spared from the European woodwasp, providing the area is controlled.
 The Invasive Species Specialist Group (ISSG) of the IUCN has graded the wasp as heavily invasive.

 Ecology

 Phenology

 The flight time of the adults or imagines begins in the late summer to early autumn, but the date depends on the region and climate.
 The males hatch out earlier than females and create swarms which gather around the treetops.
 The females seek out leks and couple with the males on the uppermost shoots.
 Then the females search for suitable host trees, if possible choosing weak and dry wood.
 They orient on monoterpene hydrocarbon compounds, which weakened trees produce.
 When a tree is stressed through dryness or exterior injuries, the compounds pervade osmotic barriers and escape from the bark.

 The female alights on the bark to drill several holes through the wood to the xylem, placing one egg in each.
 At the same time, she inserts spores of Amylostereum areolatum and a phytotoxic secretion.
 The holes branch out into several tubes, which lead away radially.
 The eggs are white, sausage-shaped, and 1.0–1.5 mm by 0.2–0.3 mm in size.
 Small females may lay 20 eggs, while the largest can lay up to 500.
 Sometimes, eggs are not placed in every tube.
 In the last tube, the female injects only the secretion and the fungal spores.
 The females often die after just three or four days, sometimes even during oviposition (egg-laying), through overexertion.